tyagiharsh607/tax-calculator/README.md

 - Error icons should not be visible in the form by default.
 - Clicking on submit should show a modal that would display the final values based on the above calculations.

-## How to Use

-1. Clone the repository.
-2. Open the `index.html` file in a web browser.

-## Contributing

-Contributions are welcome!
-Please feel free to fork the repository and submit pull requests to contribute to this project.

-## License

-This project is licensed under the [MIT License](LICENSE).